-Did you know that almost half of Canada’s food waste, 47%, occurs right at home?
-The national Love Food Hate Waste campaign aims to change Canadian's behaviors and dramatically reduce food waste through three simple actions:
+Did you know that almost half of Canada’s food waste (47%) occurs right at home?
+The national Love Food Hate Waste campaign aims to change Canadians’ behaviours and dramatically reduce food waste through three simple actions:

 Plan it out.
-Scheduling meals doesn't have to be complicated, and in addition to reducing food often meal planning is healthier and saves money.
+Scheduling/planning meals doesn’t have to be complicated.
+In addition to reducing food, meal planning is often healthier and saves money.

 Use it up.
-Look in the fridge, is there something that might go bad soon?
+Look in the fridge.Is there something in there that might go bad soon?
 Learn more about best before dates and find recipes online.

-The Cowichan Green Community started reFRESH Cowichan to establish a food recovery system to reclaim unwanted and destined for landfill food through redistribution infrastructure throughout the region.
+The Cowichan Green Community started reFRESH Cowichan to establish a food recovery system to reclaim unwanted food and food destined for landfill through a redistribution infrastructure throughout the region.

 Cowichan Waste Composition